 Tight vs. Loose

 The question, “how long can you keep box braids in?” has a lot to do with your hair type and your scalp.
 Generally speaking, it’s ideal if you can find the perfect balance between braids that aren’t too tight or too loose.
 Tight braids might tug at the hairline, while braids that are too loose might come undone.
-So, finding that balance will help keep your braids intact and aid in their longevity.
+So, finding that balance when braiding hair will help keep them intact and aid in their longevity.

 Although box braids are a low-maintenance protective style, it’s important that you come up with a daily routine plan to keep your locks looking (and feeling) good.
 Leave-in conditioners, scalp oils, and hair wraps are all good products to explore.